SAVA: Scalable Learning-Agnostic Data Valuation: SAVA: S calable D a ta V a luation

 where the calibrated gradient of OT for measures on batches is calculated as follows:

 \end{lemma}

-As the common practice in computing the OT via its entropic regularization, using the Sinkhorn algorithm \citep{Cuturi-2013-Sinkhorn}, we quantify the deviation in the calibrated gradients caused by the entropy regularizer.
-This analysis provides foundations on the potential impact of the deviation on the applications built on these gradients.
+It is common practice to compute the OT via its entropic regularization, using the Sinkhorn algorithm \citep{Cuturi-2013-Sinkhorn}.
+We quantify the deviation in the calibrated gradients caused by the entropy regularizer.
+This analysis shows the potential impact of the deviation on applications built on these gradients.

+We \emph{refine} the theoretical result~\citep[Theorem 2]{just2023lava}, which uses entropic regularization to approximate the OT (sub)gradient in two aspects.
+Firstly, we take into account the non-negative constraint of the OT plan $\pi \ge 0$ in the dual formulation.
+Secondly, we correct the discrete formulation for entropic regularization.\footnote{See~\Cref{appendix_issue_theorem2_lava} for the detailed discussion.}